 The Program is designed to serve existing New Jersey (NJ) households across all income categories, but particularly the broad market not eligible for low-income program services.
-The Program has targeted existing one, two, three and four-family homes; either attached or detached; and served by an investor-owned natural gas or electric utility.
-However, through the use of ARRA funding, in 2010 the Program will be made available to all residential customers in NJ, to now include oil, propane and municipal electric customers, as well as coordinate with the recently launched investor-owned utility funded programs.
+The Program targets existing one, two, three and four-family homes; either attached or detached, and served by an investor-owned utility.
+However, through the use of ARRA funding, in 2010 the Program is available to all residential customers in NJ, to now include oil, propane and municipal electric customers, as well as coordinate with the recently launched investor-owned utility funded programs.

 The EPA has recently expanded the definition of buildings eligible to participate in HPwES programs nationally to include small multi-family buildings without elevators.
 NJ has many large developments consisting of low-rise multi-family buildings and some Program contractors already have demonstrated the skills and capacity to serve this market.
-Making small multi-family buildings without elevators eligible for participation in the Program could significantly increase participation (and savings).